 Can I expedite the J1 waiver?

 Yes, you can expedite the J1 visa waiver process at certain stages.
 I know a few of my friends successfully did it and I have documented their experiences in detail.
-Personally, I did not expedite it as I had sufficient time to get the J1 visa waiver.
+I did not expedite it as I had sufficient time to get the J1 visa waiver.
 Read more.

 What is the next step after getting a J1 waiver favorable recommendation?